OCA/pms/hotel/README.rst

 Configuration
 -------------
-You will find the hotel calendar in `Settings > Users & Companies > Hotels > Your Hotel.
+You will find the hotel settings in `Settings > Users & Companies > Hotels > Your Hotel.

 This module required additional configuration for company, accounting, invoicing and user privileges.